GaloisInc/saw-script/saw-remote-api/python/README.md

 ### Server docker images

-Docker images for the saw server are currently uploaded to [DockerHub](https://hub.docker.com/r/galoisinc/saw-remote-api).
+Docker images for the SAW server are currently uploaded to [DockerHub](https://hub.docker.com/r/galoisinc/saw-remote-api).

 These images are set up to run as HTTP `saw-remote-api` servers, e.g.: